Banking Regulation 2025

 There is no specialised resolution regime for insolvency of financial firms in India.
 The BRA lays down the following modes of resolution for failing banks.

-• The RBI directed scheme of reconstruction or amalgamation under Section 45 of BRA: this is the most commonly used mechanism for bank resolution.
+• The RBI directed scheme of reconstruction or amalgamation under Section 45 of the BRA.
+This is the most commonly used mechanism for bank resolution.
 Under this provision, the RBI may apply to the central government for an order of moratorium in respect of the bank.
-Following which, the RBI prepares a scheme for the reconstruction of the bank, or for the amalgamation of the bank with any other bank.
+Following the application, the RBI will prepare a scheme for the reconstruction of the bank, or for the amalgamation of the bank with any other bank.
 This scheme is then placed before the central government for its sanction.
 Once sanctioned, it is binding on all the members, depositors and other creditors and employees of each of the banks.

-• Voluntary amalgamation under Section 44A of BRA: this allows banks to voluntary amalgamate with another bank, with the approval of their respective shareholders.
-If such scheme is approved by the requisite majority of the banks’ shareholders, it is submitted to RBI for its sanction.
+• Voluntary amalgamation under Section 44A of the BRA.
+This allows banks to voluntary amalgamate with another bank, with the approval of their respective shareholders.
+If the scheme is approved by the requisite majority of the banks’ shareholders, it is submitted to the RBI for its sanction.

-• Court-ordered winding-up under Section 38 of BRA: the RBI may apply to the High Court to wind up banks in certain circumstances (ie, the continuance of the banking company is prejudicial to the interests of its depositors).
+• Court-ordered winding-up under Section 38 of the BRA.
+The RBI may apply to the High Court to wind up banks in certain circumstances (ie, the continuance of the banking company is prejudicial to the interests of its depositors).

-Yes Bank Limited’s scheme of reconstruction in 2020 provides an example of resolution of a bank through a draft RBI scheme of reconstruction under Section 45 of BRA.
+Bank Limited’s scheme of reconstruction in 2020 provides an example of resolution of a bank through a draft RBI scheme of reconstruction under Section 45 of the BRA.

-The RBI had also introduced a “Prompt Corrective Action (PCA) Framework for Scheduled Commercial Banks”, which is governed by its notification dated 2 November 2021, with the objective of enabling supervisory intervention at appropriate time and requiring the bank to initiate and implement remedial measures in a timely manner, so as to restore its financial health.
-The corrective action taken may include restriction on dividend distribution/remittance of profits, promoters to bring in capital, restriction on branch expansion, restrictions on capital expenditure, other than for technological upgradation within board approved limits, special supervisory actions, strategy related, governance related, capital related, credit risk-related, market risk-related, HR-related, profitability-related, operations/business-related or any other specific action that the RBI may deem fit considering the specific circumstances of a bank.
+The RBI has also introduced a “Prompt Corrective Action (PCA) Framework for Scheduled Commercial Banks”, which is governed by its notification dated 2 November 2021.
+The prompt corrective action framework was introduced to enable supervisory intervention at the appropriate time and require the bank to initiate and implement remedial measures in a timely manner, so as to restore its financial health.
+The prompt corrective action taken may include restriction on dividend distribution/remittance of profits, promoters to bring in capital, restriction on branch expansion, restrictions on capital expenditure, other than for technological upgradation within board approved limits, special supervisory actions, strategy-related, governance-related, capital-related, credit risk-related, market risk-related, HR-related, profitability-related, operations/business-related or any other specific action that the RBI may deem fit considering the specific circumstances of a bank.

-Importantly, in November 2019, the Insolvency and Bankruptcy (Insolvency and Liquidation Proceedings of Financial Service Providers and Application to Adjudicating Authority) Rules, 2019 (the “FSP Rules”) were notified under the Insolvency and Bankruptcy Code, 2016 (IBC).
-These rules expanded the gamut of IBC from corporate debtors to insolvency and liquidation of financial service providers.
-Currently, the FSP Rules are applicable to systemically important non-banking finance companies having an asset size of INR5 billion or more.
+Importantly, in November 2019, the Insolvency and Bankruptcy (Insolvency and Liquidation Proceedings of Financial Service Providers and Application to Adjudicating Authority) Rules, 2019 (the “FSP Rules”) were notified under the IBC.
+The FSP Rules expanded the remit of the IBC from corporate debtors to insolvency and liquidation of financial service providers.
+The FSP Rules are currently applicable to systemically important non-banking finance companies having an asset size of INR5 billion or more.

-In April 2023, the RBI released a framework for the acceptance of green deposits applicable to banks with the objective of encouraging banks to offer green deposits to customers and help increase credit flow to green projects.
+In April 2023, the RBI released a framework for the acceptance of green deposits applicable to banks to encourage banks to offer green deposits to customers and help increase credit flow to green projects.

 Some of the key features of the green deposit framework include the following.

-• Banks needs to adopt board-approved policy on green deposits which lays down details of issuance and allocation of green deposits.
+• Banks needs to adopt board-approved policy on green deposits which lay down details of issuance and allocation of green deposits.

 • Green deposits can be issued as cumulative/non-cumulative deposits, which may be renewed or withdrawn at the option of the depositor on its maturity.
-Green deposits need to be denominated in Indian rupees only.
+Green deposits only need to be denominated in Indian rupees.

 • A financing framework needs to be adopted by banks which covers projects which are eligible for being financed from green deposits, process for evaluation and selection of eligible projects, allocation of green deposit proceeds and its third-party verification, among others.

-• Allocation of proceeds from green deposits needs to be towards the sectors listed in the RBI framework, which includes renewable energy, energy sufficiency, clean transportation, among others.
-Exclusions from eligible projects includes projects involving new or existing extraction, production and distribution of fossil fuels or where the core energy source is fossil-fuel based, nuclear power generation, direct waste incineration, among others.
+• Allocation of proceeds from green deposits needs to be towards the sectors listed in the RBI framework, which includes renewable energy, energy sufficiency and clean transportation, among others.
+Exclusions from eligible projects includes projects involving new or existing extraction, production and distribution of fossil fuels or where the core energy source is fossil fuel-based, nuclear power generation and direct waste incineration, among others.

 • Allocation of funds from green deposits needs to be subject to a third-party verification/assurance on an annual basis.
 The third-party verification report must verify that green deposits proceeds were used towards eligible green activities/projects.